lsds/KungFu/README.md

 and control operators.
 KungFu is also scalable thanks to its decentralised runtime.
 Check the performance of KungFu in the Benchmark section below.

-## Usage
+## Basic Usage

-To use KungFu, make the following additions to your program.
-This example uses TensorFlow.
+To use KungFu to scale out your TensorFlow training program, you simply needs to make two changes.

 1. Wrap optimizer in ``kungfu.optimizers.SyncSGDOptimizer`` or other [distributed optimizers](srcs/python/kungfu/optimizers/__init__.py).